PseudoMon/nononsensebasicjs/docs/js-quickguide.md

 With ** *a* || *b* **, if *a* is falsy (i.e. if it's false, 0, or undefined), the data will be *b*.
 Otherwise it's *a*.

-## That's all here
+# That's all here
 There's plenty more to JavaScript than all of the above, but this should be good enough for anyone starting with the language.

-If you're still confused even after reading this guide and experimenting by yourself, you can head to the [guestbook](guestbook.md) and drop in your questions.
-I'd be happy to help, or to at least point you to other places that can help.
+If you're still confused even after reading this guide and experimenting by yourself, Google is your friend!
+Alternatively, you can [contact me](guestbook.md)!